mooxphp/moox/packages/builder/DEVLOG.md

 ## Todo

+Codebase chat is falling back to BM25, which is slower and less accurate than embeddings.

+Global Context

+### Computed Search Queries

+-   [ ] We are currently refactoring the builder into services, currently missing in readme, see builder docs below for the missing services.
+The current state.
+The services are all created, but the create command fails.
+I will leave the information about refactoring in this file, even if the refactor might already been done 98% ...

+-   [ ] Author for example needs to know which User model, we need to find out or ask on installation, so the blocks need to have a definition for this

 -   [ ] The create command

     -   [ ] Should work as in README, that is not fully tested right now